 Dr Monique Keersmaekers

-Dr Monique Keersmaekers will be joining the surgery as a salaried GP.
-Dr Monique Keersmaekers will be working all day on a Tuesday, Wednesday and Friday, and on a Thursday morning from Monday 15th January 2018.
+Dr Monique Keersmaekers will be joining the surgery as a salaried partner.
+Dr Monique Keersmaekers will be working all day on a Tuesday, Wednesday, Thursday and Friday.

 The surgery will be closed every Thursday from 1pm to 2pm for a practice meeting.
 The surgery will re-open as normal at 2pm.